-Clearly, I-26 is SC’s hash corridor, with our signature side dish easily found from Charleston to Spartanburg and on to the NC state line.
+Clearly, I-26 is South Carolina’s BBQ hash corridor, with our signature side dish readily found from Charleston to the NC state line.
 Interestingly, I-95 doesn’t seem to share a similar distinction.

 Columbia seems to offer the most options.
-Keep in mind there are about a dozen Maurice’s in and around Columbia, but the Midlands obviously love their hash.
-There are also clear clusters in and around Charleston, Greenville-Spartanburg, and the North Augusta-Aiken area.
+Keep in mind there are about a dozen Maurice’s in and around Columbia, but the Midlands obviously love their hash on rice.

 Roger and Sharon Pope, who now own only the latter.
 The Popes’ influence is clear as each of these restaurants serve the same basic hash recipe, a liver hash.

 Taking that into account, hash, though readily available, seems to be merely scattered across the Pee Dee region, which comprises most of the northeastern quadrant of the state.

 Surprisingly, there is no hash to be found in Myrtle Beach, despite its draw as a tourist town.
 Then again, maybe that is the very reason why.

-If you draw a somewhat diagonal imaginary line from south to north starting just west of Aiken and Columbia, you will see hash is more widely available in the middle and eastern part of the state.
+If you draw a somewhat diagonal imaginary line from south to north starting just west of Aiken and Columbia, you find hash is now more widely available in the middle and eastern part of the state.

-So, how did hash get started?
+So, how did South Carolina barbecue hash get started?

-It looks like it may have found its beginnings in southwestern SC…and, apparently, we may have to share the origin story with our neighbors to the south.
+It looks like it may have found its beginnings in southwestern SC.
+And, apparently, we may have to share the origin story with our neighbors to the south.

 He wrote the following in an article for Eatocracy:

 “Estrella Jones, who was born into slavery on Powers Pond Place near Augusta, GA, recalled that when she was a child, the men would sometimes steal hogs from other plantations and ‘cook hash and rice and serve barbecue.’

 “At the opening of the Civil War, a feast was held to honor the Edgefield (County, SC) Riflemen as they prepared to leave for battle.
 The menu included ‘barbecued meats and hash.’

 “Today, hash has all but disappeared in Georgia, which has become Brunswick stew territory.
 It continues to reign supreme as South Carolina’s barbecue accompaniment of choice.”

 “This set up the challenge for the cooks for these slave communities to be able to take the poorer parts of the hogs at hog-killing timepieces like the hog-head, ears, snouts, and innards – and find a way to make these palatable.

 “Some historians say the origins of hash can be traced to enslaved Africans who devised ways to make tasty dishes out of the undesirable ‘offal’ meats plantation owners wouldn’t eat.”

 Another theory holds that our German immigrants came to South Carolina with their own traditions.
 In fact, some contend this lineage is the origin of mustard-based barbecue sauce.

 “Pillsbury cited a letter sent back to family members from one such citizen of Charleston that mentioned having seen Negro cooks on the plantations cooking a hog stew made of many parts he called ‘hashiers’ similar to the stews cooked in his region of France.”

 A third notion seems to be the most reasonable.
 People simply made hash as a way to avoid wasting parts of an animal they went to considerable effort (and expense) to raise.

-“Hash seems to have originated as a way to use all of the pig slaughtered for a barbecue,” writes Robert Moss in “South Carolina Hash: A Primer” on his website.
+South Carolina barbecue hash “seems to have originated as a way to use all of the pig slaughtered for a barbecue.”
+So writes Robert Moss in “South Carolina Hash: A Primer” on his website.

 However hash found its way to our tables, it makes yet another unique culinary contribution to the world of BBQ from our state.

-However, we relegate hash to the level of side item.
+However, we relegate hash to the level of side dish.
 Often, you will find a simmering cauldron of it slowly steaming on a buffet line.

 You don’t find many honoring the dish via their name.
 In fact, a search of all the BBQ joints in our database yields only one return: Fat Daddy’s BBQ and Hash House in Cross Hill.

 “Mrs. Dabney invited me to join her for lunch.
 On the way, knowing my interest in filmmaking, she told me she wanted to show me a most unusual place filled with local lore that was the most popular little eatery in Greenwood.

-“Little did I know that this would not only open the door to my discovery of how deeply and emotionally ingrained into South Carolina folk culture hash had become, but that this documentary would also cause me to depart the Governor’s School.
+“Little did I know that this would not only open the door to my discovery of how deeply and emotionally ingrained into South Carolina folk culture hash had become but that this documentary would also cause me to depart the Governor’s School.

 Due to film rights, I am unable to embed the film here, but I encourage you to check it out.
-Below, however, is a segment from the film, sort of an unofficial trailer for the film, where you can meet Miss Ruth herself:
+Below is sort of an unofficial trailer for the film, where you can meet Miss Ruth herself:

 While times have changed, there was an era when “hash houses” were common across South Carolina, particularly in and around Greenwood.

 “At one time, dedicated ‘hash houses’ peppered the state,” Wiersema writes.
-“The heaviest concentration was in the Upstate, where they were established by textile mill owners interested in luring farmers to their towns.
+“The heaviest concentration was in the Upstate.
+They were established by textile mill owners interested in luring farmers to their towns.

-From the 1950s to the 1970s, hash houses were scattered about the state, particularly in the Lower Pedimont, Robert Moss points out in his book Barbecue Lover’s the Carolinas.
+From the 1950s to the 1970s, hash houses were scattered about the state, particularly in the Lower Piedmont.
+Robert Moss points this out in Barbecue Lover’s the Carolinas.